 Step 1.
 Apply and Blend

 Do your usual routine before applying anything on your face–clean up and apply moisturizer sometime before applying makeup.
 Use your favorite facial wash and moisturizer as per instruction.
 Pay particular attention to your eyes, especially the undereye area.
-Apply your moisturizer and wait for a few a few minutes before applying foundation.
+Apply your moisturizer and wait for a few minutes before applying foundation.

 You are now ready to apply liquid foundation as your makeup base.
 Pick a liquid foundation with a matte finish.
 Using a foundation brush, apply it evenly on your face.
 Using blendable concealer, draw an inverted triangle under your eyes.
 With a soft blend concealer brush, work under your eyes and blend away.